TRADE LICENCE UNIT

 • If replacing or upgrading vehicles – certified copies of the vehicles to be replaced.

-• At least three (3) copies of recent sales receipts/invoices as proof of commercial activity (if available)
+• Three (3) copies of sales receipts/invoices as proof of commercial activity

-• Current Contract letters showing proof of jobs to be undertaken (if applicable)
+• Contract letters showing proof of jobs to be undertaken, if applicable

 • If vehicle to be imported is for agricultural/fishing use, submit the following documents:

-• Advice of Assignment of Board of Inland Revenue (BIR) File Number Certificate
+• Advice of Assignment of Board of Inland Revenue File Number Certificate

 • Land Deed

-5. Repeat applicants must scan, upload and attach the following documents:
+1. Repeat Applicants must scan, upload and attach the following documents:

-• Detailed description of current commercial activity if expanded or diversified since last import licence issued
+• Detailed description of current commercial activity and/or if expanded or diversified since last import licence application

 • Purpose and age of vehicle to be imported